solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

 With the necessary directory structure in place, it is time to deploy the containers using Docker Compose.
 The `docker-compose.yaml` file will create four containers: `petstore`, `gloo`, `gateway`, and `gateway-proxy`.

 Let's run `docker-compose up` from the `docker-compose-file` directory to start up the containers.
-The version of Gloo can be controlled using the environment variable `GLOO_VERSION`.
+The version of Gloo Edge can be controlled using the environment variable `GLOO_VERSION`.
 It's probably best to stick with the default version, unless you have a compelling reason to change it.

 ```bash
 docker-compose up